manastalukdar/manastalukdar.github.io/website/src/components/other/home-page/recent-updates.md

 #### Other

 - **Learning Russian**: I have started learning Russian recently.
 Growing up I read a lot of Russian literature (English translations).
-Works of Chekhov, Tolstoy, Gorky, Dostoevsky, Sholokhov, etc. I grew up forming this picture of Russia and the Russian people through my readings.
+Works of Chekhov, Tolstoy, Gorky, Dostoevsky, Sholokhov, etc. I grew up forming a picture of Russia and the Russian people through my readings.
 I always wanted to be able to speak Russian and perhaps someday visit the country itself.
 While I still have not visited Russia yet, I figured this is as good a time as any to start learning the language.